21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Key AI Features:

-• AI Masking — automatic detection of subject, sky, and background (improved in 2025–2026 updates)
+• AI Masking, automatic detection of subject, sky, and background (improved in 2025 to 2026 updates)

-• Smart Adjustments — AI-assisted exposure, white balance, and tonal corrections
+• Smart Adjustments, AI-assisted exposure, white balance, and tonal corrections

 • AI-powered auto-rotate and auto-keystone